Gragt/markCount/README.md

 # markcount

-Mark exam sections for each student and saves results in a file.
+Mark exam sections for each student and save results in a file.

 This program is specifically tailored for IdC’s placement test.

 ## What does it do?

-This program consists of two main files:

-* `getanswerkey.py`: use it to generate an answer key file to use with the second program.
-Answer key should be provided as `answerKey.xlsx`.
-It creates `answerkey.py`, containing a Python variable.
-* `markcount.py`: the main program that counts students’ marks and tallies them.
-Parses information from `marks.xlsx` and `answerkey.py` and outputs the results in `results.py`.
+`markcount.py` parses information from `marks.xlsx` and `answerKey.xlsx`, counts students’ marks, compares them against the answer key, tallies them, and outputs the results in `results.xlsx`.

 ## How to use it